Whatsontech: Your Guide to 2026 Tech Trends

 Artificial intelligence (AI) and machine learning (ML) are arguably the most transformative forces in modern technology.
 AI refers to the simulation of human intelligence in machines programmed to think and learn like humans.
 Machine learning is a subset of AI that allows systems to automatically learn and improve from experience without being explicitly programmed.

 Recent developments show AI moving from theoretical discussions to practical applications in areas such as advanced customer service automation, predictive maintenance in manufacturing, highly personalized recommendations on entertainment and e-commerce platforms, and sophisticated medical diagnostics.
 The ability of ML algorithms to process vast amounts of data and identify patterns beyond human capability is fundamentally altering business operations and scientific research.
-According to a 2025 report by Statista, the global AI market is projected to continue its significant growth trajectory.
+According to a 2025 report by Statista, the global AI market is projected to continue its significant growth trajectory, a trend that has demonstrably continued into 2026.

 Quantum Computing: Unlocking Unprecedented Power